-(1) The University of Western Sydney is committed to achieving equal opportunity and diversity in education and employment.
+(1) Western Sydney University is committed to achieving equal opportunity and diversity in education and employment.

 (2) This policy provides the framework to ensure that the University is guided by the principles of equal opportunity, respect and inclusion and complies with the spirit and intent of federal and state legislation.

-(3) All members of the university community have a responsibility to contribute to the achievement of an equitable working and learning environment and the policy applies to all members of the UWS community including staff, students, contractors, visitors or individuals engaged in official relations with UWS.
+(3) All members of the university community have a responsibility to contribute to the achievement of an equitable working and learning environment and the policy applies to all members of the University community including staff, students, contractors, visitors or individuals engaged in official relations with the University.

 (4) For the purposes of this policy: